 The longer this ‘Keep buggering on and it will all eventually go away’ narrative persists, the longer our MPs will be able to delay doing anything to address the problem.
 Barely four months ago, 22 children and adults were blown to pieces, and 250 injured, for the crime of going to an Ariana Grande pop concert.
 In any other era, so appalling an incident would be as seared into the public consciousness as, say, the sinking of the Titanic or the immolation of the R101, with concerted action from politicians of all parties to make sure such a terrible thing never happened again.

-*This article originally stated: ‘there are an estimated ’32, 000 Muslims eager to commit the next terror atrocity’.
-This was a mistake: it should have read 23, 000.
-We have revised the text to be more clear, and apologise for the error.
+*This article originally stated: ‘there are an estimated 32,000 Muslims eager to commit the next terror atrocity.’
+This was incorrect, and we apologise for the error.
+James Delingpole wrote a correction in a subsequent column: